Coffeehouse: Espresso bar

 The espresso bar is a type of coffeehouse that specializes in coffee drinks made from espresso.
 Originating in Italy, the espresso bar has spread throughout the world in various forms.
-Prime examples that are internationally known are Starbucks Coffee, based in Seattle, U.S., and Costa Coffee, based in Dunstable, U.K. (the first and second largest coffeehouse chains respectively), although the espresso bar exists in some form throughout much of the world.
+Prime examples that are internationally known are Starbucks Coffee, based in Seattle, U.S., and Costa Coffee, based in Loudwater, U.K. (the first and second largest coffeehouse chains respectively), although the espresso bar exists in some form throughout much of the world.

 The espresso bar is typically centered around a long counter with a high-yield espresso machine (usually bean to cup machines, automatic or semiautomatic pump-type machine, although occasionally a manually operated lever-and-piston system) and a display case containing pastries and occasionally savory items such as sandwiches.
 In the traditional Italian bar, customers either order at the bar and consume their drinks standing or, if they wish to sit down and be served, are usually charged a higher price.
 In some bars there is an additional charge for drinks served at an outside table.
 In other countries, especially the United States, seating areas for customers to relax and work are provided free of charge.
 Some espresso bars also sell coffee paraphernalia, candy, and even music.
-North American espresso bars were also at the forefront of widespread adoption of public WiFi access points to provide Internet services to people doing work on laptop computers on the premises.
+North American espresso bars were also at the forefront of widespread adoption of public Wi-Fi access points to provide Internet services to people doing work on laptop computers on the premises.

 The offerings at the typical espresso bar are generally quite Italianate in inspiration; biscotti, cannoli and pizzelle are a common traditional accompaniment to a caffe latte or cappuccino.
 Some upscale espresso bars even offer alcoholic drinks such as grappa and sambuca.
 Nevertheless, typical pastries are not always strictly Italianate and common additions include scones, muffins, croissants, and even doughnuts.
 There is usually a large selection of teas as well, and the North American espresso bar culture is responsible for the popularization of the Indian spiced tea drink masala chai.
 Iced drinks are also popular in some countries, including both iced tea and iced coffee as well as blended drinks such as Starbucks' Frappucino.

 A worker in an espresso bar is referred to as a barista.
 The barista is a skilled position that requires familiarity with the drinks being made (often very elaborate, especially in North American-style espresso bars), a reasonable facility with some equipment as well as the usual customer service skills.